gowtham1997/precogsummer17-Task/readme.md

 *	List of Top 10 Hashtags being used in the stream:

-	Hashtags of a tweet can be accessed under `tweet['entities']['hashtags']` or with a regex pattern match.Each hashtag is encoded in *UTF-8* and converted to lowercase[^2] and stored in a python dictionary which also stores its frequency.This is later converted to a list of tuples and sorted in decreasing order of frequency to get top 10 tweets.
+	Hashtags of a tweet can be accessed under `tweet['entities']['hashtags']` or with a regex pattern match.Each hashtag is encoded in *UTF-8* and converted to lowercase and stored in a python dictionary which also stores its frequency.This is later converted to a list of tuples and sorted in decreasing order of frequency to get top 10 tweets.
-	[^2]:The Hashtags are converted to lower case to avoid redundant hashtags(#Trump and #trump,etc).

 *	Distribution of Original Tweets vs Retweeted Tweets: